danieleynis/Hysh/README.md

 How to get HYSH running?
 ----------
-1. Clone this application with - `https://github.com/danieleynis/Hysh.git`
+1. Clone this application with - `git clone https://github.com/danieleynis/Hysh.git`
 2. Download all dependencies by using the `yarn` command in your console.
 3. Make sure that you have MongoDb installed and have it running locally using the command `mongod` in a terminal.
-4. Use the command `npm start` in a terminal to run the application.
+4. Use the command `npm start` or `yarn start` in a terminal to run the application.
+5. Navigate to `localhost:3000/login`

 How to use HYSH?
 --------